Live That Adventure Logo

-We stumbled upon Geronimo’s Cave near Radium Springs, New Mexico purely by chance.
-Our new friends whom we met at White Sands National Park told us about some cool slot canyons and caves in the area.
+We stumbled upon Geronimo’s Cave near Radium Springs, New Mexico, purely by chance.
+Our new friend, whom we met at White Sands National Park, told us about some cool slot canyons and caves in the area.
 Since it was on our way home from our road trip to Carlsbad Caverns, we decided to check out the cave.
 Little did we know, it was such an exciting adventure.
 The trail and the cave were a lot more interesting than we thought!

 Note: Please make sure to respect this beautiful place and the surrounding areas.
 Always practice LEAVE NO TRACE.
 This means no loud music, no graffiti, no taking artifacts or fossilized items, and pack out what you pack in!
 Please help us protect this place for generations to come!